jobisoft/DAV-4-TbSync/README.md

 # DAV-4-TbSync
-The CalDAV/CardDAV provider has always been a hidden part of TbSync.
-Since I finished the external sync provider interface, I decided to move the CalDav/CardDav stuff out of TbSync into its own extension.

-This provider is able to retrieve all available resources (calendars, address books) from the server and adds the found CalDAV calendars to lightning.
-It does not implement CalDAV sync by its own, the calendars are managed by lightning.

-The following is still missing:
- - CardDAV sync
- - push sync
+The CalDAV/CardDAV provider for the Thunderbird synchronisation AddOn TbSync.
+If this AddOn and TbSync are installed, TbSync is able to sync CaldDAV/CardDAV accounts.
+This provider is closely following the specs defined by sabre/dav.

+The server URL needed to add an CalDAV/CardDAV account is the plain server name (FQDN) like "cloud.server.de".
+There is no need to know any specific URL.
+The provider will find all available calendars and address books.

+This provider not actually implementing the CalDAV protocol, but will add the found calendars to lightning and let lightning handle the sync.
+Please keep in mind: Lightning is not able to sync multiple calendars of different users on the same server.
+**This limitation does not exist for the CardDAV implementation of this provider!**

-The [DAV-4-TbSync extension](https://github.com/jobisoft/DAV-4-TbSync/releases) needs the latest [beta of TbSync](https://github.com/jobisoft/TbSync/releases).
+The [DAV-4-TbSync extension](https://github.com/jobisoft/DAV-4-TbSync/releases) need the latest [beta of TbSync](https://github.com/jobisoft/TbSync/releases).

 ### Image of the sabre/dav provider hooked into TbSync: